nortikin/sverchok/docs/Unit_01/lesson_01.rst

 Nodes covered in this lesson: ``Scalar Math, Vector In, Number, Number Range, Viewer Draw, Stethoschope, Simple Topology, Vector Math``.

-Let's make a set of 4 vectors and combine them to represent a plane.
+Let's make a Plane, we will need 4 vectors and we'll define them using math.
 I'll use the Trigonometric concept of the ``unit-circle`` to get coordinates which are ``0.5 PI`` appart.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5426922/20290ef0-837b-11e4-9863-8a0a586aed7d.png